realjbtytm/RainDropSocializer/README.md

-The permission node for the announce command is raindrop.broadcast.use The permission node for the private messages command is raindrop.broadcast.use
+The permission node for the announce command is raindrop.broadcast.use The permission node for the private messages command is raindrop.broadcast.use The permission node for the Donator Chat is raindrop.donatorchat The permission node for the Staff Chat is raindrop.staffchat

 ## What version is this for?
 This plugin is for ProjectRails that is compatible with MC version 1.11.2.